 As Deputy Director (Practice Solutions), Assoc Prof Tim Moore is focussed on better understanding children's lives and the best ways to support them and their families during periods of adversity.
 His work with children has been complimented by research projects, evaluations and practice enhancement activities that engage parents, workers, communities and systems.
 Tim has worked directly with children and young people in participatory research projects focussing on issues including homelessness, youth justice, child protection, residential care, young caring and child sexual abuse prevention.

-As Centre Coordinator, Pam provides high level executive support to the Centre's Co-Directors to facilitate the Centre’s research and the development and delivery of research projects, research training and education initiatives.
+As Centre Coordinator, Jenny provides high level executive support to the Centre's Co-Directors to facilitate the Centre’s research and the development and delivery of research projects, research training and education initiatives.

 Dr Sarah Cox, Research Fellow